 On completion of the evaluations of these interventions, the following have been produced:

-• 14 Evaluation Reports on their effectiveness have been published;
+• Several Evaluation Reports on the effectiveness of CDI interventions have been published;

 • An overall Process Evaluation Report called ‘Leading Community Change’ was published in March 2014 documenting CDI’s learning on how to develop and deliver prevention and early intervention programmes.